michael-brade/LaTeX.js/docs/api.md

 ### `parser.parse(latex, { generator: <HtmlGenerator> })`

-This function parses the given input LaTeX document and returns a generator that creates the output document.
+This function parses the given input <LaTeX/> document and returns a generator that creates the output document.

 Arguments:

-- `latex` is the LaTeX source document
+- `latex` is the <LaTeX/> source document
 - options object: must contain a `generator` property with an instance of `HtmlGenerator`

 Returns the `HtmlGenerator` instance.